amanbadetia20/P1-Media/README.md

 # P1-Media
-My first project as a newbie developer! ⭐ This project is about usage of media elements of HTML.
+My first project as a newbie developer! ⭐ This project is about the usage of media elements of HTML.
+And here goes my first commit :)